 Goal 5: Viable populations of identified target and indicator species (including species of critical weight range mammals, native predators, fauna species from different functional groups) are protected and maintained across Gondwana Link.

 Wildlife populations and movement

-Goal 6: Viable populations of all wildlife assemblages across Gondwana Link.
+Goal 6: Viable populations of all wildlife assemblages across Gondwana Link (to the extent we know what mix of species comprise these assemblages).

 Living with country